 Center for the Advancement of STEM Education (CASE)

-The mission of CASE is to promote and increase interest and literacy in science and mathematics for students PreK-12 students, pre-service and in-service teachers, and members of the university and regional commities.
-More specifically, CASE aims to: increase literacy, career interests and positive attitudes toward STEM disciplines in students of all ages, especially groups traditionally underrepresented in STEM careers; become a leader in exploring STEM education-related topics and the most effective pedagogy for their incorporation into the PreK-12 classroom; promote PreK-12 STEM workforce development by recruiting, nurturing and training pre-service teachers to enter STEM careers, and offering professional development opportunities for in-service STEM teachers.
+The mission of CASE is to promote and increase interest and literacy in science and mathematics amongst preK-12 students, pre-service and in-service teachers, and members of the university and regional communities.
+CASE aims to instill positive attitudes toward STEM disciplines in students of all ages, especially groups traditionally underrepresented in STEM careers; serve as a leader in exploring STEM education-related topics and the most effective pedagogy for their incorporation into the preK-12 classroom; and promote preK-12 STEM workforce development by recruiting, nurturing and training pre-service teachers to enter STEM careers.

 CASE offers hands-on laboratory experiences for students, professional development and lending labs for in-service teachers, summer STEM programs for middle school students and access to Bridgewater State University's Observatory and Project EarthView's twenty-foot inflatable globe.
 In 2013, approximately 8,650 preK-12 students participated in CASE programs.
 These students came from 69 schools and 19 community organizations.
 Additionally, 196 undergraduate students, 520 teachers and more than 900 members of the community participated in CASE outreach programs, bringing the total number of participants to over 10,000.
 CASE programs also partnered with other University initiatives, including the Bridge and Footbridge Programs.
 For more information, please visit the CASE website.